Skip to main content

 Specific Questionnaire Details

-Updated over 2 weeks ago
+Updated over a month ago

 Does nuclear energy count as a “renewable source”?

-Under EU regulation 2022/1214, nuclear energy is not considered renewable.
-However, the EU acknowledges that nuclear energy is a "transitional low-carbon" alternative.
 Since supplier+s focuses on carbon reduction, electricity purchased from a verified nuclear source can be included in your implementation degree for the question on renewable electricity.

 • wind